 I've been using Window Maker as a secondary Window Manager for years.
 In fact, I spend much of my work life interacting with it, because I use VNC sessions extensively, and use Window Maker inside VNC.
 Not only is it lightweight (not having all the bloat of a full-blown desktop environment) but it can be made to look very plain, which is ideal for VNC.
 (And having a different environment inside VNC means I can customize my desktop independently without worrying about some of it accidentally interfering with my VNC sessions.
-In particular, my main desktop has a lot more eye candy.)
+In particular, my main desktop has quite a bit of eye candy.)

 Solaris 10 doesn't come with Window Maker by default, although an old version is on the Companion CD (installed in /opt/sfw).
 I usually use my own version, which is up to date.